markushhgo/respa/docs/payments.md

 - `RESPA_PAYMENTS_BAMBORA_API_SECRET`: Used to calculate hashes out of the data being sent and received, to verify it is not being tampered with.
 Also found in the merchant portal and provided as a string.
 No default value.
 - `RESPA_PAYMENTS_BAMBORA_PAYMENT_METHODS`: An array of payment methods to show to the user to select from e.g.`['nordea', 'creditcards']`.
 Full list of supported values can be found in [the currencies section of](https://payform.bambora.com/docs/web_payments/?page=full-api-reference#currencies) Bambora's API documentation page.

+### Turku MaksuPalvelu configuration

+The Turku MaksuPalvelu REST API version the provider implementation targets is `v1`.

+In addition to the general configuration keys mentioned in the basic payments configuration section, enabling Turku MaksuPalvelu also requires some extra configuration to function:

+- `RESPA_PAYMENTS_TURKU_API_URL`: The URL where Turku MaksuPalvelu requests are sent.
+- `RESPA_PAYMENTS_TURKU_API_KEY`: The authentication key given to Respa by MaksuPalvelu for REST API calls.
+- `RESPA_PAYMENTS_TURKU_API_APP_NAME`: The application name given to Respa by MaksuPalvelu for REST API calls.

 ## Basics

 Model `Product` represents everything that can be ordered and paid alongside a reservation.
 Products are linked to one or multiple resources.

 There are currently two types of products:

 - `rent`: At least one product of type `rent` must be ordered when such is available on the resource.

 - `extra`: Ordering of products of type `extra` is not mandatory, so when there are only `extra` products available, one can create a reservation without an order.
 However, when an order is created, even with just extra product(s), it must be paid to get the reservation confirmed.

 Everytime a product is saved, a new copy of it is created in the db, so product modifying does not affect already existing orders.

 All prices are in euros.
 A product's price is stored in `price` field.
 However, there are different ways the value should be interpreted depending on `price_type` field's value:

 - `fixed`: The price stays always the same regardless of the reservation, so if `price` is `10.00` the final price is 10.00 EUR.